Animals matter

 - Edgar's Mission

 This ability for humans to divide other animals into these two categories - those we love and those we eat - has been described variously as cognitive dissonance, moral schizophrenia, carnism or speciesism.
-Each of these terms tries to describe how and why people, who otherwise care about animals, justify the use of animals for food, clothing, entertainment, etc. Once we become aware of how our history and culture has shaped us in this way and we understand that humans have no need to kill or exploit animals, we are well on the way to becoming vegan.
+Each of these terms tries to describe how and why people, who otherwise care about animals, justify the use of animals for food, clothing, entertainment and other purposes.
+Once we become aware of how our history and culture has shaped us in this way and we understand that humans have no need to kill or exploit animals, we are well on the way to becoming vegan.

 "We have so many alternatives that don't involve using animals as our things.
 Using animal products is unnecessary, it harms animals, and it inevitably makes us responsible for the killing of a sentient being - whose life is the only life that being has - for transparently trivial reasons."